maisnada/curso__c/README.md

 * class_3 - Function scanf for input data;
 * class_4 - Scanf with string, int and float.
 Constant variable #define;
 * class_5 - Color pattern ANSI, IF and concat value with sprintf;
+* class_6 - Function with parameter and return.
+Library stdbool.h

 ## References